-AnArchi can only be run by the help of our volunteers.
+AnArchi can only be run with the help of our volunteers.
 Therefore we have set up committees for all that we do.
 These committees are run by motivated and enthusiastic students of our community.
 We are always looking for new talent to join us in the daily adventures of keeping a study association going.
 Would you like to join one of our committees or would you like some more information?
 Don’t hesitate to send an e-mail to firstname.lastname@example.org or come by our desk!
 You are more than welcome to join one of our committee meetings to see if joining one is something for you!

 Study trip Committee

 De Archiprint is AnArchi’s architectural journal.
 It’s made for students by students (from the Archiprint committee).
 They create everything from the articles to the layout, with of course the contributions of guest writers.
-The chairman of the Archiprint committee is the commissioner Archiprint from the current board of AnArchi; in this case Jacqueline.
+The chairman of the Archiprint committee is the commissioner Archiprint from the current board of AnArchi; in this case Faith.
 This board member also has the role of managing editor.
-Within the committee there are several roles to be divided amongst the members: editor-in-chief, editors, writers, design and cover design.
+Within the committee, there are several roles to be divided amongst the members: editor-in-chief, editors, writers, design and cover design.
 The Archiprint also has its own advisory council, consisting of several teachers within the faculty of the built environment.
 They offer their knowledge and guidance during the process of writing and publishing the Archiprint.
 The Archiprint is published twice per year and is sponsored by some architectural offices whom we call ‘Friends of the Archiprint’.

 The education committee of AnArchi makes sure that the quality of the education remains on a high level.
 The main tasks of the education committee are to evaluate the master courses.
 At the end of the quartile, we hand out forms during the courses.
-Students can fill out these froms and thereby give feedback on the course.
+Students can fill out these forms and thereby give feedback on the course.
 Afterwards, the education committee processes these forms and makes an overview of them.
 We plan meetings with teachers to discuss the most important feedback.
-The goal is to make student’s opinions heard and to improve courses in the future.
+The goal is to make students’ opinions heard and to improve courses in the future.
 Teachers often appreciate that we do this, and it is great to see that multiple courses have actually been improved as a consequence!